japrozs/spam/README.md

-# Spam

-Spam is a new way to publish your thoughts to other people inboxes
+# Spam - a new way to publish your thoughts to other people inboxes

 ![Screenshot](/assets/screenshot.png)